Skip to contents

 8. Summary

-Tracks complete version history - Every save creates an immutable snapshot
+Complete version history - Every save creates an immutable snapshot next to the artifact

-Scales with retention policies - Auto-prune old versions to manage disk space
+Retention policies - Auto-prune old versions per-artifact to manage disk space

 Key takeaways for users: